The Mt Hood Diabetes Challenge Transparency Prize

 The first Mt Hood transparency prize was awarded to Pierre Johansen, Senior Health Economist at Novo Nordisk for Cost Efectiveness of Once‑Weekly Semaglutide Versus Once‑Weekly Dulaglutide in the Treatment of Type 2 Diabetes in Canada (click on image to access the paper)

 Mt Hood will offer a second transparency prize at its next bi-annual meeting in 2024.
 The Prize will again be for an empirical health economic evaluation of a diabetes intervention (using a computer simulation model) that is best able to implement the Mt Hood transparency guidelines.
+To be considered for the 2024 prize the study must have been published in a peer review journal by 31 Jan 2024.

 So please send examples of economic evaluations that implement the Mt Hood transparency guidelines to mthood2016[at]gmail.com.